Introducing Tuxboard

 There are two reasons why I didn't include it in the library.

-I've decided to create one example (UserDashboard) using MS Identity.
-I built the example to use the commonly-seen "Register/Login" ASP.NET Demo Project.
-So you can register/login a user and they will be given a dashboard based on defaults ("you get a dashboard, You get a dashboard, and YOU get a dashboard!")
+At the end of all of these posts, there is a final dashboard created to showcase the capabilities of Tuxboard using MS Identity.
+The example demonstrates the commonly-seen "Register/Login" ASP.NET Demo Project.
+You can register/login a user and they will be given a dashboard based on defaults ("you get a dashboard, You get a dashboard, and YOU get a dashboard!")

 2. Why didn't you use <blah.blah> JavaScript framework?